darryl-h/v-rising-server/README.md

 * Install the VRising Dedicated Server into a path you desire with SteamCMD
 * Configure the server to use the configurations in a custom directory that will survive a server update
 * Create a custom update .bat file
-* Install NSSM to manage the server, rotate the logs, add timestamps to the logs, and restart the server if it crashes
+* Use NSSM to manage the server, which will create a VRising service, keep logs indefinatly, rotate the logs at 1MB, add timestamps to the logs, and restart the server if it crashes
 * Enable RCON
 * Install an RCON client to broadcast the restart to the users on the server
 * Open the Windows firewall for the VRising Server